lane-ends/Git-Gud-Guides/gradles/javaAppDemo.md

 From the project's root directory, open your build file, `build.gradle`, in a text editor.

-Within this file, you will see the plugins, repositories and dependencies sections, as well as the main class name.
-You need to add the following lines to this file so your project will know that it may need to take input:
+Add the following lines to this file so Gradle will know that it may need to take input:

 ```
 run{
     standardInput = System.in
 }
 ```

-That's all you need for that, so save and close your text editor.
+Save and close your text editor.
-# Build!
+# Build
-Yay, it exists!
-Now you're going to build the project.
+To build your project,
-Make sure you are in your projectName directory.
+make sure you are in your project directory.

-1. `./gradlew build` .
+1. Run `./gradlew build` .
-After your project has built, check your tasks to see what else you can do with your application.
+    - After your project has built, check your tasks to see what else you can do with your application.
 You should see a task called `run`.

-1. `./gradlew run`
+1. Run `./gradlew run`
+    - To tell Gradle to print less information every time it runs, use
+      - `./gradlew run -q --console=plain`

 If you get a Hello world, then you are successful!

-You can open this project in Netbeans and begin your homework.
-Good luck :)